Caesars Palace: Restaurants

 Under the direction of pastry chef and chocolatier François Payard, Payard Pâtisserie & Bistro at Caesars Palace encompasses a pastry shop, chocolate shop, and restaurant serving breakfast, lunch, and dinner.
 The interior of the 46-seat bistro was designed by the Rockwell Group.
 In 2008 the bistro installed a 16 ft high "chocolate clock" that releases three chocolate truffles every quarter-hour.
 In 1992 Wolfgang Puck was the first celebrity chef to open an upscale restaurant in a Las Vegas gambling resort with Spago at Caesars Palace.
 Located in The Forum Shops arcade, the restaurant is divided into a cafe facing the shopping mall serving lighter, lower-cost dishes, and a more formal dining room to the rear.

 Central Michel Richard was a 24-hour restaurant situated in the hotel lobby from 2011 to 2014.
 In addition to a bar, it featured indoor and outdoor dining, with menu offerings varying by the time of day.
 Established in 2011, it cost US$4.5 million to build-out and measured 10000 sqft in size.
 Todd Harrington, executive chef, was chosen by Michel Richard, himself a James Beard Foundation Award-winning chef, to run the kitchen.
 Harrington had been the executive chef of Augustus Café, the restaurant which had previously operated in that location.
 Harrington left in December 2013, and in July 2014, the restaurant filed for bankruptcy protection.
 The restaurant closed in late 2014.

 Café Americano occupies the former premises of Central Michel Richard.
 It was in May 2015, in partnership with the V&E Restaurant Group of Miami.
 The 3,585 sqft restaurant and bar in the hotel lobby serves pizza, soups, sandwiches, burgers.
 A Mr. Chow restaurant opened at the hotel in 2015.
-The 277-seat Chinese fine dining establishment occupies the second floor of the hotel and has a view of the Garden of the Gods pool area.
+The 277-seat Chinese fine dining establishment occupied the second floor of the hotel and had a view of the Garden of the Gods pool area until it closed in 2025.

 In the early 2020s, new restaurants have opened at Caesars Palace.
 In 2022, Dominique Ansel, creator of the cronut, opened a bakery at Caesars Palace.
-In late 2023, Rao's was replaced by Peter Luger Las Vegas – a steak house based on the original Peter Luger Steak House in Brooklyn.
+In late 2023, Rao's was replaced by Peter Luger Steak House – a steak house based on the original location in Brooklyn.
 In 2024, The Old Homestead was replaced by Brasserie B – a French restaurant by Bobby Flay.
 In late 2024, Cleopatra's Barge was replaced by Caspian's – a cocktail and caviar lounge.